ridash2005/CUDA-Kernels-Demo/README.md

 ## License

-This repository is intended for educational and research use.
-Feel free to use, extend, and cite—respecting original authorship and contributions.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ---